AMRITHESHVALSAN/RAG-AND-LANGCHAIN-WITH-GOOGLE-LLM/README.md

   ### Chromadb as a vector store
   ### Few shot learning
 In the UI, store manager will ask questions in a natural language and it will produce the answers

+## Project Structure
+  * main.py: The main Streamlit application script.
+  * langchain_helper.py: This has all the langchain code
+  * requirements.txt: A list of required Python packages for the project.
+  * few_shots.py: Contains few shot prompts
+  * .env: Configuration file for storing your Google API key. '''